lilygracegast/letterboxd-friend-match/README.md

 This is an active, ongoing project.
 Next steps: UX wireframes in Figma, competitive analysis write-up, and a process map comparing the current vs. proposed friend-adding flow.

 ## Author
-Lily Gast — Business Administration (Information Systems), University of Florida
+Lily Gast — Information Systems, University of Florida